Javier Bardem: 2012–present: Established career

 Bardem received the 2,484th star of the Hollywood Walk of Fame on 8 November 2012.
 The star is located outside the El Capitan Theatre.
-With his movie Sons of the Clouds: The Last Colony (2012), he demonstrated the suffering of the Sahrawi people in refugee camps.
+With his movie Sons of the Clouds (2012), he demonstrated the suffering of the Sahrawi people in refugee camps.
 He publicly denounced the UN as unwilling to definitively resolve the human crisis there.

 Bardem portrayed the main antagonist, Armando Salazar, in 2017's Pirates of the Caribbean: Dead Men Tell No Tales, the fifth film in the series.
-In September 2017, Bardem starred with Jennifer Lawrence, Michelle Pfeiffer, and Ed Harris in the horror film Mother! by director Darren Aronofsky, which focuses on a couple whose lives are disrupted by the arrival of unexpected guests.
-In 2018, Bardem once again appeared on screen alongside his spouse Penélope Cruz in Asghar Farhadi's feature film Everybody Knows.
+In the same year, he starred with Jennifer Lawrence, Michelle Pfeiffer, and Ed Harris in the horror film Mother! by director Darren Aronofsky, which focuses on a couple whose lives are disrupted by the arrival of unexpected guests.
+In 2018, Bardem once again appeared on screen alongside his spouse Cruz in Asghar Farhadi's feature film Everybody Knows.

-In 2021, Bardem portrayed Stilgar in Denis Villeneuve's science fiction drama Dune.
+In 2021, Bardem portrayed Stilgar in Denis Villeneuve's science fiction film Dune.
 That same year, he starred as Julio Blanco in Fernando León de Aranoa's workplace satire The Good Boss.
-His leading performance portraying a manipulative factory boss was considered among the finest of his career by critics, and clinched him a Goya Award.
-Also in 2021, he starred as Desi Arnaz, alongside Nicole Kidman as his on-screen wife Lucille Ball, in Amazon Studios' and Aaron Sorkin's Being the Ricardos.
+His leading performance portraying a manipulative factory boss was considered among the finest of his career by critics, and clinched him another Goya Award.
+Also in 2021, he starred as Desi Arnaz, alongside Nicole Kidman as his on-screen wife Lucille Ball, in Amazon MGM Studios' and Aaron Sorkin's Being the Ricardos.
 Despite unfavorable reactions in response to his casting as Arnaz, Bardem's portrayal received praise.
-For his performance, he received nominations for the Golden Globe Award for Best Actor – Motion Picture Drama and the Screen Actors Guild Award for Outstanding Performance by a Male Actor in a Leading Role, as well as his third Academy Award nomination for Best Actor, his fourth nomination overall.
+For his performance, he received nominations for the Golden Globe Award for Best Actor in a Motion Picture – Drama and the Actor Award for Outstanding Performance by a Male Actor in a Leading Role, as well as his third Academy Award nomination for Best Actor, his fourth nomination overall.

-Bardem was set to play Frankenstein's Monster in the upcoming remake of the Bride of Frankenstein, directed by Bill Condon.
+Bardem was initially set to play Frankenstein's monster in the upcoming remake of the Bride of Frankenstein directed by Bill Condon, but the project was eventually cancelled.
 He appeared in the 2022 film Lyle, Lyle, Crocodile and played King Triton in Disney's 2023 live-action/CGI movie, The Little Mermaid, directed by Rob Marshall.
-In 2024, Bardem reprised the role of Stilgar in Dune: Part Two and he worked once again with Kidman in the Netflix and Skydance Animation film, Spellbound.
-On 10 July 2023, Deadline announced that Bardem would star with Brad Pitt in F1 for Apple TV+, with Warner Bros.
+In 2024, Bardem reprised the role of Stilgar in Dune: Part Two and worked once again with Kidman in the Netflix and Skydance Animation film, Spellbound.
+On 10 July 2023, Deadline announced that Bardem would star with Brad Pitt in F1 for Apple TV, with Warner Bros.
 Pictures handling theatrical distribution.
 The film was released in 2025.